 - Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar panels.
 Counties or states will also offer limited-time rebates at various times.
 The value of a rebate will usually be deducted from the total price before tax credits are calculated.

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-At this point, the credit percentage will decrease slightly each year until the end of the program in 2035.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives

 Rebates, tax credits and more might be claimed at multiple levels.
 In addition to federal solar incentives, there are often state and local ones, too.
 Incentives might be handled by the state of Texas, or by your county or municipality.
 Some incentives are available for only a limited time, while others are ongoing.

 You can apply for solar incentives from the Texas government and the federal government, as well as from your local utility company.
 The increased availability of solar initiatives in the past 15 years has helped increase solar adoption nationwide.
 Talking to your local Hewitt solar panel installer is an excellent first step towards getting all the incentives you qualify for when you switch to solar energy.